2006 Noida serial murders: CBI investigation

 After four days of discourse and mounting pressure from the Government of India, the Uttar Pradesh Government decided to hand over the inquiry to the Central Bureau of Investigation.
 The notification came after the Department of Personnel and Training, which governs the CBI, sent a letter to the state government making a proper request for a probe by the agency in line with the prescribed norms.

 The two accused were taken to the CBI headquarters in Mumbai Jail on the night of 11 January 2007, a day before the investigation was to be transferred to the Central Bureau of Investigation.
 The CBI continued its investigation and discovered three more skulls and human remains at the site of the serial killings.
 The investigators searched the drains outside the house and found three skulls, believed to be of the children, and several body parts, including parts of legs, bones, and torso.
 Several objects were found that are believed to belong to the victims.
 The exhibits were sealed and forwarded to forensic labs.

 The Central inquiry committee that investigated the serial killings discovered serious lapses on the part of the police in handling the cases of missing persons.
 The reports were incriminating and proclaimed that the local police failed in their duty to respond to complaints over the past two years.

 The discovery of several polythene bags containing parts of human torsos led the investigators to conclude that it was unlikely that the accused had links to illegal organ trade.
 The CBI team discovered the bags in the drains outside the Pandher residence.
 After interrogating Surinder Koli, they came to a prima facie conclusion that "he is a psychopath used to carry out the killings".
 Interrogators also said that it was possible that Pandher had no role to play in the murders.
-The seized materials were sent to laboratory for post-mortem, individualisation, and DNA extraction.
+The seized materials were sent to the laboratory for post-mortem, individualisation, and DNA extraction.
 The materials received from the Uttar Pradesh police were also forwarded for forensic examination.
 Some liquor bottles, a double-barreled gun, cartridges, mobile phones, photographs, photo albums and a blood-stained grill were handed over to the CBI for extensive examination.
 Preliminary investigations revealed that the bones were not more than two years old.
-The CBI also revealed that only fifteen skulls had been found thus far, and not seventeen as claimed by the state police.
+The CBI also revealed that only 15 skulls had been found thus far, and not 17 as claimed by the state police.

 A three-member CBI team questioned the kin of Surinder Koli in the Almora district.

 In November 2007, the Supreme Court notified the CBI concerning the case about the allegation by a relative of a victim that the investigating agency was trying to shield Moninder Singh Pandher, one of the key accused in the case.